Man with handgun seeking governor arrested in Wisconsin Capitol, returns with assault rifle

 The man was booked into the Dane Count Jail but later posted bail.

-He returned to the outside of the Capitol shortly before 9 p.m. with an assault-style rifle, Warrick said.
+He returned to the outside of the Capitol shortly before 9 p.m. with a loaded assault-style rifle, Warrick said.
 The building closes to the public at 6 p.m.
 He again demanded to see the governor and was taken into custody.

-Madison police reported Thursday that the man, who was not named, was taken into productive custody and taken to the hospital.
+Madison police reported Thursday that the man, who was not named, was taken into protective custody and taken to the hospital.
 A spokesperson for the police department did not return an email seeking additional details.

-Evers’ spokesperson Britt Cudaback declined to comment.
-The governor’s office typically does not respond to questions about security issues.
+“Capitol Police took control of the situation and so it’s over,” Evers told reporters Thursday.

+He declined to comment on what security changes may be enacted for him or the Capitol building.

 The incident is just the latest in a series of violent threats against public officials.

 Evers, a Democrat, was on a hit list of a gunman suspected of fatally shooting a retired county judge at his Wisconsin home in 2022.
-Others on that list included Michigan Gov. Gretchen Whitmer, Senate Minority Leader Mitch McConnell.
+Others on that list included Michigan Gov. Gretchen Whitmer and Senate Minority Leader Mitch McConnell.
 Whitmer was the target of a kidnapping plot in 2020.

 Warrick said no immediate changes to security in the Capitol or for the governor were planned.
 The public has free access to the Capitol daily from 8 a.m. to 6 p.m.
 There are no metal detectors.